Category:

 Will this plug into Slack, Salesforce, and DocuSign without a six-month IT sprint?

 Yes.
-Aline integrates with file storage and business tools like Google Drive, Dropbox, Box, and SharePoint to centralize contracts and synchronize workflows across systems without heavy IT lift—so teams can get up and running quickly.
+Aline integrates with file storage and business tools like Google Drive, Dropbox, Box, and SharePoint to centralize contracts and synchronize workflows across systems without heavy IT lift.
+This means teams can get up and running quickly.

 AI hallucinations could slip bad language into our contracts.